The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Roll your slab evenly, stretch cling wrap taut over the surface without wrinkles, press your cutter straight down firmly, then lift and peel the wrap away.

-Here's the professional method for cutting shapes with cling wrap:
+The clean method for cutting shapes with cling wrap:

 1. Prepare Your Slab